 Do you need to write your will?

-It is especially important to have a will if you have a Family Trust.
-If there is any debt owed to you by the trust, you can gift the balance of that debt.
-Otherwise the trust will owe that money to the beneficiaries of your estate.
+It is especially important to have a Will if you have a Family Trust.
+If there is any debt owed to you by the trust, you can gift the balance of that debt by Will.
+Otherwise, the trust itself will owe that money to the beneficiaries of your estate.